 In the beginning, God created humankind to exercise dominion, ruling as God’s representatives on the earth.1 Man was to exercise dominion over the earth by working and keeping it.2 God gave this cultural mandate to humanity before Adam sinned bringing God’s curse upon humanity.
 Thus, work is not a result of the fall, but God’s original good intent for humanity to rule over the earth as His representatives.
-Throughout the Bible, the law, psalms, and prophets all condemned laziness as a foolish, self-destructive lifestyle.3 Laziness is seeking rest without any previous labor or exhaustion.
+Throughout the Bible, the law, psalms, and prophets all condemned laziness as a foolish, self-destructive lifestyle.3 Laziness is seeking rest without any previous physical, mental, or spiritual labor or exhaustion.
 Laziness is rebellion against the rest given by God through the work of Christ.4 A fully automated life would be a life of slothful rebellion.

 The Impossible Economy of the Third Industrial Revolution